tigera-solutions/cc-aks-strengthen-security-workshop/README.md

   [Calico Cloud on AKS - Workshop Environment Preparation](https://github.com/tigera-solutions/aks-workshop-prep)

-- We will start this workshop from the Azure Cloud Shell, as described in that repository.
+- We will run this workshop from the Azure Cloud Shell, as described in that repository.

 - To start your cluster, reload the environment variables create in your Azure Cloud Shell first and then start the cluster.
 Use the following command: